Emerson Foote

-Emerson H. Foote (1906 – July 5, 1992) was an American business and advertising executive who served as former chairman of McCann-Erickson.
+Emerson Adonijah Foote (December 13, 1906 – July 5, 1992) was an American business and advertising executive who served as former chairman of McCann-Erickson.
 Foote later became an anti-smoking activist after resigning from McCann-Erickson.

 Early life

-Emerson Foote was born in 1906 in Sheffield, Alabama.
+Emerson Foote was born on December 13, 1906 in Sheffield, Alabama.
 He graduated from Los Angeles High School in June 1922.
 Foote then enrolled at the University of Southern California in 1924.

 Career

 Foote first worked on tobacco accounts in December 1938, for the American Tobacco Company.
 In 1942, Foote was a co-founder of Foote, Cone & Beldin.

 In 1948, Foote caused controversy when as president of Foote, Cone & Beldin, cancelled a $12 million Lucky Strike account.
 Foote served as president of Foote, Cone & Beldin until 1950.

 Foote joined McCann-Erickson on October 19, 1951 as vice president and served in that capacity until 1957.
 He was named president of McCann-Erickson in 1960 and served until 1963.
 Foote was named chairman in 1963.

 In 1964, Foote resigned as chairman from McCann-Erickson due to his opposition handling cigarette accounts.
 Foote was later elected the first chairman of the National Interagency Council on Smoking and Health and took office on December 1, 1964.
 Foote was also a life member of the board of directors of the American Cancer Society.